Houston Fire Department

 BIRTHDAY PARTY AT FIRE STATION - Unfortunately, we do not have the proper facilities to have birthday parties at any HFD Fire Stations.
-HFD does however offer citizens the option of scheduling a Birthday Tour at the local fire station of their choice.
-To schedule a Birthday Tour contact HFD Public Affairs at 832-394-6633 or fill out this form (click here).
-Similar to Station Tours, Birthday Tours last approximately 30 to 45 min.
+HFD does however offer citizens the option of scheduling a birthday tour at the local fire station of their choice.
+To schedule a birthday tour contact HFD Public Affairs at 832-394-6633 or fill out this form (click here).
+Similar to station tours, birthday tours last approximately 30 to 45 minutes.
 Times may vary depending on the number and ages of the children attending.

 BURNING TRASH OR BONFIRE - To report someone burning trash or a bonfire, contact the Houston Fire Department's Fire Prevention Division that enforces the Fire Code during the day at 832-394-6900 and during non-business hours, the non-emergency dispatch number 713-884-3131.